The Isle of Skye in Scotland is one of the most beautiful areas in the UK with dramatic landscapes surrounded by water.

 Easy walk with nice views over the Kyle straight to the mainland.
 Stop by the water and be patient to spot otters.
 You can also see seals, birds and other wildlife.
 Take your binoculars!
 Picnic tables and toilets near the start.

 The Talisker distillery is located near the town of Carbost.
 Tasting tours are available on some days.
 Make sure you call and book.
 As it is the only distillery on the island it gets quite busy.

 I just went to the shop and did not complete the tour.
 The shop section was very touristy and commercial.
 Compared to another distillery I visited later on my trip, with this one we could not get any help from the people on selecting whisky... way too crowded for my taste.

 Altered photos can be found on the Internet about a location on the Isle of Skye with purple trees.
 Those have been modified and the original picture is not even from Scotland (but from New Zealand).

 Isle of Skye Walks

-For those who love hiking, There are a lot of things to do in Skye island, from easy flat walk to challenging ridges.
+For those who love hiking, there are a lot of things to do in Skye island, from easy flat walks to challenging ridges.